marcusvbrangel/full-stack-web3-blog/README.md

 [IPFS](https://ipfs.io/) A peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open.

+[ethers.js](https://docs.ethers.io/v5/) The ethers.js library aims to be a complete and compact library for interacting with the Ethereum Blockchain and its ecosystem.
+It was originally designed for use with ethers.io and has since expanded into a more general-purpose library.

+[Waffle](https://getwaffle.io/) The most advanced framework for testing smart contracts

 [Next.js](https://nextjs.org/) The React Framework for Production